mimijanny/Volunteer.ng/README.md

 CSS is great, but it can get messy and difficult to maintain styles as the css file grows larger.
 It is therefore necessary for the team to adhere to strict guidelines when work on our stylesheets to keep the code clean and maintainable.
+**Golden Rule:** Do not use abbreviations when naming elements.
+This introduces confusion as other team members may struggle to figure out what it represents.
+For example, use "button" instead of "btn".
+It may be longer to type, but it makes your code more readable and saves the team headache.
+Be very generous with comments.

+#### Do Not Use Inline Styles.
+Ever.
+Inline styles have just about the highest specificity an so cannot be overriden from with the stylesheet.
+They also make debugging style conflicts more difficult.
+Inline styles do not lend themselves to the DRY principle.

 #### Modularity
 The complexity of a stylesheet is directly proportional to the length of the file.